seatable/seatable-admin-docs/manual/authentication/auth_overview.md

-> **One username - multiple names**
+!!!
+One username - multiple names

->
-> For historical reasons, the SQL database tables use non-uniform names for `username`.
+        For historical reasons, the SQL database tables use non-uniform names for `username`.
 In some tables, `username` is simply `user`.
 In some others, it goes by the name of `email` or `virtual_id`.
 Despite the inconsistent naming, it is always the same object.
 In the SeaTable Manual, only `username` is used unless reference is made to a specific table column.

 ## Database Structure